Boulevard Place Food Pantry:

 Who: The Boulevard Place food pantry, an affiliate of St. Vincent de Paul, was established in 1982 on the property of St. Thomas Aquinas Catholic Church.
 In August 2012 it moved to its present location, a stand-alone building at 4202 N. Boulevard Place.
 The pantry was created to provide emergency food assistance to people in need.
 The pantry is supported by 5 contributing Catholic parishes (St. Luke, Joan of Arc, Christ the King, Immaculate Heart of Mary, and St. Thomas Aquinas).
 The pantry is non-denominational in its outreach.

-What: Clients may shop once a month, self-selecting from staple foods, as well as meats, bread, fresh produce, and personal hygiene items.
+What: In order to receive food on a regular basis, clients must reside within the geographic boundaries of the 5 contributing Catholic parishes.
+Clients may shop twice a month, self-selecting from staple foods, as well as meats, bread, fresh produce, and personal hygiene items.
 Clients receive between 16-25 “points” to shop, depending upon family size.
 In addition, bread, produce and over stocked items are given out for no points.
 In order to receive food, clients must bring a piece of residential mail postmarked within the last 3 months.
-Clients who bring their own bags will receive an extra food point.
+Clients who bring their own bags receive an extra food point.
+The pantry does not turn people away who come for food but live outside the boundaries.
+Out of boundaries clients are served on a one-time only basis and provided with a list of pantries located within their residential quadrant of Marion County.

 When: The pantry is open on 8 occasions during the week as follows: